-- ND was named among the “top 10 job markets to have weathered the pandemic” by Moneyrates.com in June.
+- ND was named among the “top 10 job markets to have weathered the pandemic” by MoneyRates in June.

-- As of June 27, ND had a total of 33,645 continued unemployment claims which is a 25% reduction from the prior week ending June 20.
+- As of October, 31 2020 North Dakota had a total of 8,454 continued unemployment claims which is a 5.5% reduction from the prior week ending October 24.

-- Consumer confidence in our region, as measured by the June 2020 Consumer Confidence Survey, shows a moderate increase in June, but still is well below pre-pandemic levels.
+- Consumer confidence in our region (West North Central region), as measured by the October 2020 Consumer Confidence Survey, was above the national average (100.9) but still is below the pre-pandemic levels.